Cozy Leftover Rotisserie Chicken Soup Recipe

 More Ideas for Leftover Rotisserie Chicken

-Parting Thoughts: This soup begs to be dipped in.
-Try cornbread, biscuits, yeast rolls, or crackers.
-I like adding mashed potatoes or cauliflower to my bowl first, then pouring the soup over the top.
+Parting Thoughts: This soup is begging to be paired with something warm and crumbly.
+Try cornbread, biscuits, yeast rolls, or crackers for dipping.
+A dollop of mashed potatoes or cauliflower in the bottom of my bowl before ladling the soup on top.

 Leftover Rotisserie Chicken Soup Recipe